For staff contacts, view the full staff directory.

 After graduating from the University of Southern California, Brien moved to New York and started his career in development at The Public Theater where he raised funds for Shakespeare in the Park.
 From there he moved on to work for a consulting firm specializing in non-profit fundraising and special events throughout New York City.
 In 2014, Brien moved back to his hometown of Tacoma where he began working at PCAF as the Database and Grants Manager, assisting the development department in sharing PCAF’s story with its community of supporters.
 When not in the office, Brien spends his time running up and down Tacoma, reading books and writing plays.

 Caitlin has worked as a sexual health and HIV prevention educator and as a social worker at the VA and Good Samaritan Hospital.
-After getting her Masters in Social Work, Caitlin transitioned to medical case management at PCAF Olympia.
-She provides services in English and Spanish.
+After getting her Masters in Social Work, Caitlin came to work at PCAF, first as a medical case manager where she provided services to clients in English and Spanish and now as a Client Services Team Lead.
 One of her favorite things about her job is getting to see clients succeed and getting to hear their stories of working through challenges to achieve goals.
 Three things to know about Caitlin are (1) she loves chocolate and eats it almost every day; (2) she has a dog that she walks every morning rain or shine; and (3) she is an Olympia native.

 Cana is a self-proclaimed, unapologetic, Black feminist.
 She brings to PCAF her experience as a grassroots organizer with a focus on issues that affect people of color both locally and globally.
 She started as an intern where she worked to create and coordinate much needed programming for Black women in the South Sound.
 Cana has a strong passion to help bring equity and justice to her community.
 She now works as PCAF’s Prevention and Health Assistant where she plans outreach and community events including PCAF’s annual National Black HIV/AIDS Awareness Day event.
 She also created a popular, quarterly event known as Black Women Speak.
 When she’s not at work, Cana loves thrift shopping and quad shot vanilla lattes.